longjos/recall/README.md

-# Recall - A CQRS library for Python
+# Recall
+This isn't the greatest CQRS library in the world.
+This is just a tribute.

+## Inluences
+* Tracks (@spiralout/tracks)